marcolaux/asus-g14-fedora/README.md

 **4. Reboot**

-**5. You can switch your prefered graphics mode via the GNOME Shell extension "asusctl-gex" or with "asusctl graphics -m (graphics mode)"**
+**5. You can switch your prefered graphics mode via the GNOME Shell extension "asusctl-gex" or with "supergfxctl -m (graphics mode)"**

 ---